Lucchese crime family New Jersey faction: Operation Heat

 In May 2011, Gianni Iacovo pleaded guilty to promoting gambling.
 He was placed on probation and will serve no prison time.
 In October 2011, Michael A. Maffucci pleaded guilty to promoting gambling and could be sentenced to three to five years in state prison.

 As of November 2013, three defendants in the case have died of natural causes: Alfonso T. Cataldo (died August 21, 2013), Michael A. Cetta (died June 2013) and Samuel A. Juliano (died March 2012).

-In May 2015, Robert DeCrescenzo and Charles Bologna pleaded guilty to money laundrying and were sentenced to two years probation.
+In May 2015, Robert DeCrescenzo and Charles Bologna pleaded guilty to money laundering and were sentenced to two years probation.
 Both were arrested in 2007.
 Case lasted 8 years.

 On September 30, 2015, Matthew Madonna was sentenced to five years in state prison and Martin Taccetta was sentenced to eight years in prison after pleading guilty to racketeering in Operation Heat.

 On October 29, 2015, John Mangrella was sentenced to eight years in state prison on a guilty plea to first-degree racketeering in Operation Heat.
 Mangrella died on December 17, 2017.

 On January 7, 2016, Ralph V. Perna received an eight-year sentence and his two sons Joseph Perna and John Perna each received 10 year sentences after pleading guilty to running a multibillion-dollar gambling enterprise.
 Also in January 2016, charges were dismissed against two wives Rosanna Perna, who is Joseph Perna's wife and Vita Cetta, whose husband Michael Cetta died in 2013.
 It was also revealed another defendant has died, Gianni Iacovo.

 In February 2016, Joseph DiNapoli pleaded guilty and was sentenced to three years in prison.